SublimeText/AdvancedNewFile/README.md

 `rename_default`:

 Default input for renaming a file.
 Special value `<filename>` will be replaced with the current file name.
-Special value `<filepath>` will be replaced with the absolute path of the current file.
+Special value `<filepath>` will be replaced with the complete filepath, including the filename.
+Special value `<filedirectory>` will be replaced with the filepath, not including the filename.
+Note that a colon as the default will resolve to the same path as `<filedirectory>`, if the file exists on disk.

 `vcs_management`: